clarkdatalabs/techandtexts/index.md

 #### September 28, Text: Digital Mapping and its Antecedents
 Short excerpt from Tufte, Edward, and P. Graves-Morris.
 "The Visual Display of Quantitative Information.; 1983."
 (2014).

 Pickles, John.
 "Representations in an electronic age: Geography, GIS, and democracy."
-Praxis (e) Press, 2008.
+Guilford Press, 1995.

 Ahmet, T. Karamustafa.
 "Introduction to Islamic maps'."
 Harley and Woodward, The History of Cartography, Volume Two, Book Two, 5.